PayDevs/awful-oss-incidents/README.md

 ![xkcd comic](https://imgs.xkcd.com/comics/dependency.png)

-This ever increasing workload and lack of funding often causes maintainers to get unhappy and sometimes even leave their project or run amok and cause problems for the user base.
-With more funding most of the identified problems could be mitigated.
+This ever increasing workload and lack of funding often causes maintainers to get unhappy and sometimes even leave their project or even "run amok" and cause problems for the user base.
+With more funding most of the identified problems can be mitigated.
 Funding enables maintainers of open-source projects to:
 * **pay themselves** a (part-time or full-time) salary to have more time to develop new features, fix bugs, and better maintain the software
 * **pay contributors** to develop new features & fix bugs (e.g., via bug bounties), hire a logo designer, hire a website designer, etc.
 * **improve their project** by registering trademark(s), buy a domain, pay for hosting, ...